Regulatory Strategy & Submissions

 Whether this is the first or tenth product you have brought to market, careful preparation for each milestone and possible challenge is necessary or your entire development and marketing strategy could be derailed.
 Planning is key to this process, and knowledge of each regulatory agency’s intricacies is a major plus.

 Our client base spans across more than 45 countries, and over the last 36 years we have helped countless companies achieve successful interactions with both the FDA and EMA.
 Regardless of where you’re located or what agency you’re seeking approval from, our experts can help get you where you need to be, setting your product up for success.
-In conjunction with ProPharma Group, our parent company, and Southwood Research, our sister company, The Weinberg Group can help with any and all of your FDA and EMA needs.
+In conjunction with our sister company, Southwood Research, and regulatory experts in our parent company ProPharma Group’s offices in the Netherlands, Sweden, and Germany, The Weinberg Group can help with any and all of your FDA and EMA needs.

 FDA Regulatory Strategies & Submissions